 Southwest Fees, Rules & Restrictions

-Booking Fees & Rules
+Booking fees & rules

-Southwest has historically provided the best change and cancellation rules of any domestic airline here in the U.S. The terms and conditions are straightforward and easy to understand, and the policies are generous compared to other carriers.
+Southwest has historically provided the best change and cancellation rules of any domestic airline here in the U.S. The terms and conditions are straightforward to understand, and the policies are generous compared to other carriers.

-- Booking fees: Since the airline limits you to booking through only one of three channels (phone, online/app, or ticket counter), there are no fees associated with making a reservation.
+- Booking fees: Southwest doesn't charge a fee to book directly with the airline.
 More specifically, this means that Southwest won't charge a fee for making a reservation over the phone or for booking close-in.

 - Booking for other people: Booking travel for others is totally fine with Southwest.
 Whether it's a cash fare or an award booking, simply enter the correct information for whomever the passenger is.